Shivam-Sharma-1/GDSC-website/README.md

 # GDSC-website
-Made this website as a part of tasks provided under technical team.
+I had made this website as a part of tasks provided under technical team.